SusyCatV2/Roblox-Executor-Definitions/README.md

 - Other Math Functions

 # Observations:
-1) Math definitions are not complete and will probably never be because of how many there are and most executors don't support only some of them;
+1) Math definitions are not complete and will probably never be because of how many there are and most executors don't support only some of them.
-2) I tryed defining popular alliases used in executors, but didn't define all, because of the big number (remember, use the appropiate function/allias if it exists, else, report an issue);
+2) I tryed defining popular alliases used in executors, but didn't define all, because of the big number (remember, use the appropiate function/allias if it exists, else, report an issue).
+3) Not all cryptographic algorithms or modes are defined.
+Certain executors may have extra ones not covered here.
+4) Some functions are unique to specific executors.
+These definitions may not match exactly across all environments.
+5) In some cases, functions were typed with simplified return types.
+Real return values may differ depending on executor implementation.
+6) The structure allows further expansion and will be updated if new functions will be added to the executors.
+You can customize it however you want.